One dead after motorbike crashes into power pole in Rotorua

-One person has died following a motorcycle crash on Amohau St (SH30A) in Rotorua.
+One person died following a motorcycle crash on Amohau St (SH30A) in Rotorua on Thursday morning.

 The road was closed while emergency services responded to the crash but has now reopened.